sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

 Installing Flocker on Local VMs
 ===============================

-In this step, you will install two instances of Flocker, each on a separate host.
+In this step, you will install two instances of Flocker, each on a separate node.
 Flocker manages the links, ports, and volumes associated with Docker containers and can move them around after deployment.

 #.
 Download the Vagrant configuration file, and the cluster and user credentials: